vzool/docs/api/reference.md

 #### Delete Comment

-Delete a comment by its id.
+Delete a comment by its ID.

 ```http
 DELETE /[project]/activity/comment/[id]